 For full and up-to-date details of their holdings see the sites of Glamorgan Record Office and/or West Glamorgan Archives

-Ask for a calculation of the distance from Gurnos to another place.
+Ask for a calculation of the distance from Gurnos in the Parish of Llangiwg to another place.